Objective-C 3.0 Draft Specification

 6. Finish blocks, captures, byref state, and ARC automation.

-7. Then extend outward into throws, richer error propagation, async/await, tasks, actors, metaprogramming, and interop closure.
+7. Keep throws, richer error propagation, async/await, tasks, actors, metaprogramming, and interop closure reserved until exact evidence lands.

 Specification Map